Photo by Elena Spirina

-Michael was raised in the Skagit Valley, a farming community in Washington State.
-Often using a camera phone as a primary recording device, his current work documents conflict in the Democratic Republic of Congo.
-In Sakhalin (2008), he captured the remote Russian island, while Broadway (2009) focused on New Yorkers amidst the financial crisis.
-He also put together a series of works from road and train trips throughout China (2009/2010) and, as a contributing photographer at National Geographic Magazine, published several adventure stories with the publication.
-In 2011, he documented the Libyan revolution using a camera phone, exploring ethical distance and the iconography of warfare.
-The subject of the 2012 HBO documentary Witness: Libya, his photographs from Libya were shown at the Massachusetts Institute of Technology, the Instituto Cervantes (New York), The Museum of Fine Arts (Houston), the Annenberg Space for Photography and the Brooklyn Museum.
-These images will also appear in his forthcoming book Libyan Sugar, to be published in 2015 by Twin Palms Publishers.
-He is represented by Magnum Photos.
+Michael Christopher Brown was raised in the Skagit Valley, a farming community in Washington State.
+His work explores the electronica music and youth scene in Havana, Cuba, as well as the ongoing conflict in Congo (D.R.C.
+2012-present).
+In China (2009/2010) he put together a series of works from road and train trips, while Libyan Sugar (2011) explored ethical distance and the iconography of warfare while using a phone camera.
+A contributing photographer at publications such as National Geographic Magazine and The New York Times Magazine, he was subject of the 2012 HBO documentary Witness: Libya.
+His photographs were exhibited at the Massachusetts Institute of Technology, the Instituto Cervantes (New York), The Museum of Fine Arts (Houston), the Annenberg Space for Photography and the Brooklyn Museum.
+His book Libyan Sugar was released in 2016 by Twin Palms Publishers.